siwenzhao/gitskills/README.md

 # gitskills
-Creating a new branck is quick.
+Creating a new branck is quick AND simple